emera86/SASmanual-MkDocs/SASmanual/docs/sql/displaying-results.md

 In HTML output, titles appear at the top and footnotes appear at the bottom of the output no matter how long the output is.
 Listing output is divided into pages of a specified size, and your titles and footnotes appear at the top and bottom of each page, respectively.

-TITLE and FOOTNOTE statements remain in effect until they are redefined or cancelled.
+`TITLE` and `FOOTNOTE` statements remain in effect until they are redefined or cancelled.
 Redefining a title or footnote line with the same or smaller number cancels any highernumbered lines.
-To cancel all previous titles or footnotes, specify a null TITLE or FOOTNOTE statement.
-A null TITLE or FOOTNOTE statement has no line number and no text following the keyword.
+To cancel all previous titles or footnotes, specify a null `TITLE` or `FOOTNOTE` statement (no line number and no text following the keyword).

 In listing and HTML output, any lines for which you do not specify a title appear blank.

-While the TITLE statement with the largest number appears on the last title line, footnote lines are "pushed up" from the bottom.
-The FOOTNOTE statement with the smallest number appears on top and the footnote statement with the largest number appears on the bottom line.
+While the `TITLE` statement with the largest number appears on the last title line, footnote lines are "pushed up" from the bottom.
+The `FOOTNOTE` statement with the smallest number appears on top and the footnote statement with the largest number appears on the bottom line.

 ```
 SELECT object-item <, ...object-item>